+For SI: 1 pfc = 16.02 kg/m3, 1 lbf/in2 = 6.89 kPa

 301.2 Thermal Resistance.
 Thermal resistance shall be determined in accordance with ASTM C177, ASTM C518 or ASTM C1363.
 Test specimen density shall be within ±10 percent of the nominal density intended for use.

-The reporting of thermal resistance shall be based on a mean-test temperature of 75°F ± 5°F (23.8°C ± 2.8°C).
+The reporting of thermal resistance shall be based on a mean-test temperature of 75°F ± 5°F (23.8°C ± 2.8°C) with a minimum temperature gradient of 40°F (22°C).
 Supplemental thermal resistance values at other mean temperatures may be included at the option of the manufacturer.
 R-values of less than 10 shall be rounded to the nearest tenth.
 R-values of 10 or more shall be rounded to the nearest whole number.

 The thermal-resistance (R-values) for the spray-applied foam plastic shall be established for the range of thicknesses and the density intended for use.
-Tests shall be conducted at a 1-inch (25.4 mm) thickness and at the maximum thickness permitted by the test procedure, but at no less than 31/2 inches (89 mm).
-Calculated R-values for thicknesses between 1 inch (25.4 mm) and 3.5 inches (89 mm) shall be based on linear interpolation of tested R-values at 1-inch (25.4 mm) and 31/2 inch (89 mm) thicknesses.
-Calculated R-values for thicknesses greater than 3.5 inches (89 mm) shall be based on tested R-values at 31/2 inches (89 mm) thickness.
+Nominal thicknesses tested shall be 1 inch (25.4 mm) and a thickness greater than or equal to 31/2 inches (89 mm).
+Calculated R-values for thicknesses between 1 inch (25.4 mm) and the maximum thickness tested shall be based on linear interpolation.
+Calculated R-values for thicknesses greater than the maximum thickness tested shall be extrapolated based on tested R-values at the maximum thickness tested.

-For spray-applied foam plastic that is intended for use at a thickness less than 31/2 inches, tests shall be conducted at a 1-inch (25.4 mm) thickness and at the maximum thickness intended for use.
+Exception: For spray-applied foam plastic that is intended for use at a thickness less than 31/2 inches, tests shall be conducted at a 1-inch (25.4 mm) thickness and at the maximum thickness intended for use.
+Calculated R-values shall follow the rounding and interpolation rules stated above.

-All samples shall be conditioned at 73º ± 2ºF (23ºC ± 1ºC) and 50 ± 5 percent relative humidity for 180 ± 5 days from time the samples are sprayed, or 90 days ± 2 days at 140 ± 2ºF (60 ± 1ºC) dry heat.
+All samples shall be conditioned as set forth in Table 1 or Table 2, as applicable.

 301.3 Air Permeance.
 When determination of the air permeance of the spray-applied foam plastic is sought, the air permeance shall be measured in accordance with ASTM E283 or ASTM E2178.
 Air impermeable insulation is defined as insulation which allows a maximum total air leakage rate of 0.02 L/s-m2 (0.004 ft3/min-ft2) when testing is at a 75 Pa pressure differential.